jayunit100/enhancements/keps/sig-network/20200204-network-policy-tests.md

 ---

-Special thanks to members of the Calico community for helping to vet this proposal as we evolved it :)
+Special thanks to members of the Calico community, Sedef Saavas, and others for helping to vet this proposal.

 # Homogenizing and expanding NetworkPolicy tests while reducing their complexity